Quick Answer

 Not every IDP is accepted in Japan.

-Also, if your license was issued in Belgium, France, Germany, Monaco, Switzerland, or Taiwan, you usually follow a different route: your original license plus an official Japanese translation.
+If your license was issued in Belgium, France, Germany, Monaco, Switzerland, or Taiwan, you usually follow a different route: your original license plus an official Japanese translation.

 If you are planning to drive in Japan, one of the most important questions is simple: